How to Stop Thinking About Your Ex and Move on After a Breakup

 Most breakups include a little bit of wallowing, and that’s fine!
 But if thinking about your ex has become disruptive to your day-to-day routine, making a schedule you can follow helps get your thoughts back on track.
 “I would set small goals for yourself at first,” says Taub, who recommends checking off things as simple as ‘eating healthy’ or ‘calling a friend’ off the list.
 “You want to make sure that your goals are realistic, that they’re achievable, so that you’re not putting huge things in front of yourself that you can’t accomplish.”

-Chan adds that including self-care in your routine is a must.
+Chan adds that including self-care in your routine is a must when it comes to how to stop thinking about your ex.
 She has clients stick to a 30-day calendar that includes items like writing down three things they’re grateful for, and putting in time to meditate every day.
 “I think the structure is very helpful,” she says.
 “It’s even better when you have an actual physical calendar, because you can cross it off and that actually gives you motivation to finish all 30 days.”

 There’s no one right way to get over an ex, but making these small changes can help you move on and eventually make another meaningful connection.